ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ### EDHOC message\_1

-The processing of EDHOC message\_1 is specified in {{Section 5.2 of RFC9528}}, with the following additions:
+The processing of EDHOC message\_1 is as specified in {{Section 5.2 of RFC9528}}, with the following additions:

 * The EDHOC method MUST be one of the EDHOC methods specified in the "methods" field (if present) of the EDHOC\_Information object within the access token response received from AS, which AS sent to C when issuing the first access token of the token series (see {{c-as}}).